Revive CPR

 What are the Newest advances in CPR?

-( Updated January 28, 2024)
+( Updated June 14th, 2024)

 Every five years The American Heart Association (AHA) updates their Guidelines for CPR and Emergency cardiovascular care (ECC).
-These updates are based on the data coming from both Hospital Emergency departments and from EMTs in the field for the treatment of Cardiac Arrest.
+These updates are based on the data coming from both Hospital Emergency departments, and from EMTs in the field for the treatment of Cardiac Arrest.

 A major change is occurring throughout many areas of the US, and The AHA is closely monitoring the progress.
-The standard for an adult during CPR in hospitals, and clinics is still The AHA recommendation of 30:2 for two, or more rescuers (thirty compressions followed by two ventilations for an adult in cardiac arrest- not intubated.)
-However, the big change is moving to Continuous Chest Compressions (CCC) before a patient is intubated with a chest tube.
-The focus is moving away from intubation, and forced ventilations to passive ventilations with Cardiocerebral Resuscitation (CCR).
+The protocol for an adult in Cardiac arrest for both BLS, and ACLS for CPR in hospitals clinics, and EMS( Emergency medical services) is still The AHA recommendation of 30:2 (thirty compressions followed by two ventilations for an adult (not intubated with a chest tube).However, a big change is transpiring nationwide soon moving to Continuous Chest Compressions (CCC) before a patient is even intubated, and even moving away from intubation all together for the treatment of Cardiac Arrest.
+Cardiocerebral Resuscitation (CCR) will soon replace CPR in emergency medical settings.
+In fact, this change is already taking place in many states in the US.

 What is the difference between Cardiopulmonary Resuscitation (CPR) and Cardiocerebral Resuscitation (CCR)?